 By the 2022 and 2023 seasons, the Dodgers created the demand for 21 nights of bobbleheads, ranging from one for the Lakers’ LeBron James, for USC quarterback Caleb Williams, for co-owners Magic Johnson and Billie Jean King, for singer Elton John, another for Hello Kitty, and finally, one for relief pitcher Joe Kelly in a mariachi outfit.

-Will any of them ever have a ballad written and performed about them?
-(Just make sure the name is spelled correctly … “e” before “i” … and, yes, there is an “e.”).
+Just make sure the Beimel name is spelled correctly … “e” before “i” … and, yes, there is an “e.”

 Who else wore No. 97 in SoCal sports history?
 Make a case for:

-The third overall pick by the San Diego Chargers in 2016 out of Ohio State was the AP Defensive Player of the Year, and sported No. 99 for his first three seasons.
-His switch to No. 97, which he wore with the Buckeyes, started in 2019, the same year his younger brother, Nick, was also drafted out of OSU by the San Francisco 49ers and started to wear No. 97 himself.
-As a four-time Pro Bowl pick, Joey Bosa signed a five-year, $135 million extension with the team in 2020, making him the highest-paid defensive player in the league.
-And a fan favorite.
-Especially, when he was healthy.
+Best known: The third-overall pick by the San Diego Chargers in the 2016 NFL Draft out of Ohio State, Bosa was the AP Defensive Rookie of the Year as he sported No. 99, keeping it his first three seasons.
+In 2019, he took No. 97, which he wore with the Buckeyes.
+That was the same year his younger brother, Nick, was also drafted out of OSU, by the rival San Francisco 49ers and started to wear No. 97 himself.
+A five-time Pro Bowl pick, Joey Bosa signed a five-year, $135 million extension with the team in 2020, making him the highest-paid defensive player in the league.
+Off and on the injured reserve list, the Chargers released him after the 2024 season and he was picked up by Buffalo.

 Jeremy Roenick, Los Angeles Kings center (2005-06):